Xzya/alexa-poe-helper/README.md

 Example queries:

-- Alexa, ask p o e what is the price of a `Mirror of Kalandra` in `Standard`
+- Alexa, ask p. o. e. what is the price of a `Mirror of Kalandra` in `Standard`
-- Alexa, ask p o e what is the price of `ten` `Exalted Orbs` in `Hardcore` league
+- Alexa, ask p. o. e. what is the price of `ten` `Exalted Orbs` in `Hardcore` league
-- Alexa, ask p o e what is the price of `five hundred` `fusings`
+- Alexa, ask p. o. e. what is the price of `five hundred` `fusings`
-- Alexa, ask p o e what is the price of a `Fragment of the Minotaur`
+- Alexa, ask p. o. e. what is the price of a `Fragment of the Minotaur`

 #### Linked items